Leadership

 Sharon McMicking – Secretary

-Born in Santa Monica, California, Sharon’s love of the outdoor sports grew from fishing and snorkeling in waters off Catalina Island and shooting her bb gun in her backyard and the Mojave desert.
-She and her husband, Bennett, have travelled to many parts of the world to fish, hunt, and enjoy the camaraderie that comes from these adventures.
+Born in Southern California, Sharon’s love of the outdoor sports grew from fishing and snorkeling in waters off Catalina Island.
+She has traveled to many parts of the world to fish, hunt, and enjoy the camaraderie that comes from these adventures.

 M. Kevin Destruel